appbaseio/esc/searchbar/suggestion.md

 ### How to build a search-as-you-type suggestions view

 This example implements an instant-search based auto-suggestion feature which provides quick suggestions to help users save time, iterate on their searches, and get the results they want.
-It can also helps to show the relevant data to user’s inputs.
+It can also suggests data if user starts typing from the middle of the phrase.

 To implement this functionality we will use edge-ngram tokenizer with the custom type analyzer.
 Custom analyzer allows to combine a appropriate character filters, tokenizer, and token filters.
 In this case we have used self defined `tokenizer` called `ngramizer` which will split on characters that don’t belong to the classes specified in `token_chars` field.